 The following steps briefly explain what you need to do if you want to become a Notary Public in Virginia:

-1. Make sure you meet all of the state's requirements (see below).
+1. Meet all of the state's requirements.

-2. Complete and print an application form, using the online Notary Application Wizard.
+2. Complete and print an application form.

 4. Have your signature on Part 3 of the application notarized.